sigsum/sigsum/doc/design.md

 Please let us know if you have any feedback.

 ## 1 - Introduction
-Transparent logs make it possible to detect unwanted events.
+Transparency logs make it possible to detect unwanted events.
 For example, are there any (mis-)issued TLS certificates
 	[\[CT\]](https://tools.ietf.org/html/rfc6962),
 did you get a different Go module than everyone else